 At the same time, still following Casey (1991), memory brings what he called "flying thoughts" toward "personal or inter-personal history and tradition" (p. xvii).
 This is the realm of culture: culture is deeply rooted in memory, culture is always a retrospective process.
-He added, bering occur in an explicitly scenic format.
+He added,

+This "back" [movement of memory] need not be temporal only; it can refer to a constantly available fund or source of experience and meaning.
+Nor need remembering occur in an explicitly scenic format.
 There may be merely the sense that "I've been here before." (p. xvi)